RSpec 2.14 is released!

 end

-Normally, deprecation warnings get printed to stderr
+Normally, deprecation warnings get printed to stderr.
+When

 you configure this, it’ll send deprecation warnings to the